Esther 6:1, On that night the king could not sleep.

 Proverbs 21:2-3, Every way of a man is right in his own eyes, but the LORD weighs the heart.
 To do righteousness and justice is more acceptable to the LORD than sacrifice.

-Perhaps the Purim festival also would have never existed, had Haman not been.
-Even the book of Esther wouldn’t probably exist.
-But because of Saul’s error, God then began to plan, arrange everything, to save the Jews in Esther’s time.
-Nothing escapes His eyes and from the very beginning, He has set the steps of all of us, His chosen people.
+If Haman had not existed, perhaps the Purim festival would never have come into being, and the book of Esther may not have been written.
+However, because of Saul’s error, God began to plan and arrange everything to save the Jews during Esther’s time.
+Nothing escapes His notice, and from the very beginning, He has orchestrated the steps of His chosen people.

 This is what Haman son of Hamedata the Agagite did.
 Esther 3:10-15, So the king took his signet ring from his hand and gave it to Haman the Agagite, the son of Hammedatha, the enemy of the Jews.
 And the king said to Haman, “The money is given to you, the people also, to do with them as it seems good to you.”
 Then the king’s scribes were summoned on the thirteenth day of the first month, and an edict, according to all that Haman commanded, was written to the king’s satraps and to the governors over all the provinces and to the officials of all the peoples, to every province in its own script and every people in its own language.
 It was written in the name of King Ahasuerus and sealed with the king’s signet ring.
 Letters were sent by couriers to all the king’s provinces with instruction to destroy, to kill, and to annihilate all Jews, young and old, women and children, in one day, the thirteenth day of the twelfth month, which is the month of Adar, and to plunder their goods.
 A copy of the document was to be issued as a decree in every province by proclamation to all the peoples to be ready for that day.
 The couriers went out hurriedly by order of the king, and the decree was issued in Susa the citadel.
 And the king and Haman sat down to drink, but the city of Susa was thrown into confusion.